ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Object To Affect:** The GameObject to affect the appearance of.
 If this is null then then the interacting object will be used (usually the controller).
  * **Game Object Active By Default:** If this is checked then the `Object To Affect` will be an active GameObject when the script is enabled.
 If it's unchecked then it will be disabled.
 This only takes effect if `Affect Interacting Object` is unticked.
  * **Renderer Visible By Default:** If this is checked then the `Object To Affect` will have visible renderers when the script is enabled.
 If it's unchecked then it will have it's renderers disabled.
 This only takes effect if `Affect Interacting Object` is unticked.
+ * **Game Object Active On Near Touch:** If this is checked then the `Object To Affect` will be an active GameObject when the `Object To Monitor` is near touched.
+If it's unchecked then it will be disabled on near touch.
+ * **Renderer Visible On Near Touch:** If this is checked then the `Object To Affect` will have visible renderers when the `Object To Monitor` is near touched.
+If it's unchecked then it will have it's renderers disabled on near touch.
+ * **Near Touch Appearance Delay:** The amount of time to wait before the near touch appearance settings are applied after the near touch event.
+ * **Near Untouch Appearance Delay:** The amount of time to wait before the previous appearance settings are applied after the near untouch event.
+ * **Valid Near Touch Interacting Object:** Determines what type of interacting object will affect the appearance of the `Object To Affect` after the near touch and near untouch event.
  * **Game Object Active On Touch:** If this is checked then the `Object To Affect` will be an active GameObject when the `Object To Monitor` is touched.
 If it's unchecked then it will be disabled on touch.
  * **Renderer Visible On Touch:** If this is checked then the `Object To Affect` will have visible renderers when the `Object To Monitor` is touched.
 If it's unchecked then it will have it's renderers disabled on touch.
  * **Touch Appearance Delay:** The amount of time to wait before the touch appearance settings are applied after the touch event.